drekka/StoryTeller/README.md

 Often you might want to be logging based on something like an account number, but be in some method that doesn't have that account number accessible.
 So how do you log it?

 Story Teller has the concept of **Key Scopes**.
-This is where you can tell it that any logging statements for a particular range of code are regarded as being under a specific key, even if the log statements do not use that key.
+This is where you can tell it that any logging statements for a particular range of code are regarded as being also under a specific key, even if the log statements do not use that key.
 Here's an example:

 ```objectivec
 log(user.id, "User %@ is logging", user.id);